Ramuneid/1.2-Support-in-Lithuania/README.md

     )
 ```

-The same VMI source is subsequently transformed for different analytical purposes, including the central `fac_Parama` fact table and the `Dim_ParamosGavejas` recipient dimension.
+The same VMI source is later transformed for different analytical purposes, including the central `fac_Parama` fact table and the recipient dimension.

 ##### Refreshable Data Pipeline

-A central objective of the extraction design was to **minimise manual data handling and make the workflow reusable when source data changes**.
+A central objective of the extraction design was to **reduce manual data handling and make the workflow reusable when source data changes**.

-With direct API and web connections, Power BI can request the source data again during refresh.
-The existing Power Query steps can then automatically repeat the cleaning, filtering, reshaping, and preparation process before the updated data is loaded into the model.
+With direct API and web connections, Power BI can request the source data again during refresh and reapply the existing Power Query transformation steps.

 The intended workflow is:

 `Source data changes` → `Power BI refresh` → `Updated data retrieved` → `Power Query transformations reapplied` → `Data model updated` → `Report updated`

-This means that the transformation process does not need to be manually repeated every time the underlying connected data changes.
+This means the transformation process does not need to be manually repeated whenever the underlying connected data changes.

 ##### Technical Flow

 `Original public sources` → `API / direct web connection` → `Source-level filtering` → `JSON / CSV / Excel ingestion` → `Power Query transformations` → `Data standardisation` → `Fact and dimension tables` → `Power BI data model` → `Refresh with updated source data`

-The main technical challenge was not simply retrieving external data, but **combining different data acquisition methods and heterogeneous source formats into a consistent and refreshable analytical model**.
+The main technical challenge was not simply retrieving external data, but **combining different acquisition methods and heterogeneous source formats into a consistent and refreshable analytical model**.

-The resulting workflow combines **API-based data retrieval, source-level filtering, direct web-file ingestion, multi-format processing, dynamic Excel worksheet selection, Python-based data enrichment, and repeatable Power Query transformations**.
+The resulting workflow combines **API-based retrieval, source-level filtering, direct web-file ingestion, multi-format processing, dynamic worksheet selection, Python-based enrichment, and repeatable Power Query transformations**.

-Where supported by the source, this approach reduces repetitive manual work and allows changes in the original data to flow through the same extraction, transformation, modelling, and reporting process during refresh.

 > **Note:** Refreshability depends on the original provider maintaining the connected URL, API endpoint, and expected data structure.
-If a source changes its location or schema, the corresponding query may require adjustment.
+If the source location or schema changes, the corresponding query may require adjustment.

 ### 3. Data Cleaning and Transformation

 The extracted data came from several sources and formats, including **JSON API responses, CSV files, Excel workbooks, and Python-enriched data**.
 These sources differed considerably in structure and were not immediately suitable for analysis.

-Data cleaning and transformation were performed primarily in **Power Query using M**.
+Cleaning and transformation were performed primarily in **Power Query using M**.

-A key objective was to keep the transformation logic inside Power Query rather than manually modifying the source files.
-This makes the cleaning process **repeatable and refreshable**: when connected source data is refreshed, the same transformation steps can be applied again automatically.
+A key objective was to keep transformation logic inside Power Query rather than manually modifying the source files.
+This makes the process **repeatable and refreshable**: when connected source data is refreshed, the same transformation steps can be applied again automatically.

 #### Power Query Transformation Workflow